Michaelhamaty/yolov8-vs-owlvit-fewshot/README.md

 ### Repository Structure

 * `Michael_Hamaty-Final_Report_CS-171.pdf`
-* `YOLOv8_FewShot_FineTuning.ipynb`: The primary pipeline.
-Handles data preprocessing, stratified $k$-shot sampling, and training the YOLOv8n model on restricted subsets.
+* `YOLOv8_FewShot_FineTuning.ipynb`: Handles data preprocessing, stratified $k$-shot sampling, and training the YOLOv8n model on restricted subsets.
-* `ZeroShot_and_Baseline_Evaluation.ipynb`: The benchmark suite.
-Evaluates the zero-shot capabilities of OWL-ViT (using text prompts like "a photo of a spatula") and the transfer learning performance of standard COCO weights.
+* `ZeroShot_and_Baseline_Evaluation.ipynb`:Evaluates the zero-shot capabilities of OWL-ViT (using text prompts like "a photo of a spatula") and the transfer learning performance of standard COCO weights.

 **Key Libraries:**
 * `ultralytics` (YOLOv8)